eldus/eldus.github.io/170613/readme.md

 #### Routing
 http://io.github.eldus.com:81/170613/iu02.html

-ngRoute (angular-route.js) module tp navigate to different pages in your application with no page reloading (as in SPA - Single Page Application).
+ngRoute (angular-route.js) module to navigate to different pages in your application with no page reloading (as in SPA - Single Page Application).

 #### Reference:
 * https://angularjs.org